smcclatchy/gene-expression-qtl/_episodes/08-full-transcriptome-map.md

 <img src="../fig/rmd-08-unnamed-chunk-2-1.png" alt="plot of chunk unnamed-chunk-2" width="432" style="display: block; margin: auto;" />

 This transcriptome map is definitely a lot more crowded than the one in the previous lesson.
 Again, the gene locations are shown on the X-axis and the QTL locations are shown on the Y-axis.

 > ## Challenge
-> What paterns among the points do you see in the transcriptome map?
+> What patterns among the points do you see in the transcriptome map?
 >
 > > ## Solution
 > >
 > > There are at least two patterns.
 One is the dense diagonal line of cis-eQTL.
 The other is the increased
 > > density of QTL in vertical lines.
+> {: .solution}
+{: .challenge}

+> ## Challenge
+> What would a vertical band in the transcriptome map mean?
+>
+> > ## Solution
+> >
+> > A vertical band indicates that one locus regulates the expression of many genes.
 > {: .solution}
 {: .challenge}